stephengimpel/MTGSimulation/README.md

 Program will simulate a certain number of packs being opened.
 Take mind of your own processors run time, as a slow processor with a large trial size could result in a core dump or system crash.

-Features to come: HTML User interface, memory optimization, more statistical functionality for the python2 version.

 Please visit https://www.mtggoldfish.com/ for more information regarding individual card prices, history of these prices, and purchasing cards.